MISSION STATEMENT - Function of the Office of Sponsored Programs

 - Directs faculty in compliance with sponsor requirements regarding the administrative close-out of awards, and serves as official liaison between the university and the sponsor.

-- Is a central point of reference for non-financial compliance including: protection of human subjects, financial conflict of interest, export control, radiation and biosafety, subrecipient committment, and training related to compliance.
+- Is a central point of reference for non-financial compliance including: protection of human subjects, financial conflict of interest, export control, radiation and biosafety, subrecipient commitment, and training related to compliance.

 The Director of the Office of Sponsored Programs reports to the Provost.
 The OSP is a faculty and professional staff service for the entire campus community.